-One of the chief attractions of private equity (PE) is its ability to outperform public equity markets: On a net basis (after deducting all fees, including carried interest), private equity has outperformed major public indices by 300 basis points or more over 10-, 15-, and 20-year periods.1
+One of the chief attractions of private equity (PE) is its ability to outperform public equity markets: On a net basis (after deducting all fees, including carried interest), private equity has outperformed major public indices over 10-, 15-, and 20-year periods.1

 The source of this outperformance has shifted over time.
 Back in the late 1980s and 1990s, PE firms relied heavily on leverage and valuation arbitrage, with less emphasis on operational improvement to generate returns.
 Since then, the contribution of leverage to value creation in private equity has declined while the importance of operational improvements has increased (Exhibit 1).
 The current environment is largely responsible.
 Buyout deals today are pricing at a relatively expensive 11x EBITDA on average and they’re competitive, requiring managers to put up more capital than was standard in decades past.

 At these high valuations, the margin for error is thin in today’s market.
 PE managers can’t expect to generate similar levels of outperformance versus public equities based solely on valuations continuing to rise.
 In fact, most private equity managers that we interact with report flat or declining valuation multiples in their portfolios.
 Hence, many managers have shifted their focus to identifying and executing initiatives that improve their companies’ revenue and EBITDA trajectory.